- Borrow & Request

-References can be added to a Zotero library in many different ways: directly from databases, journal websites, Google Scholar or the library catalog, by reference file import (for example from an EndNote library), by dragging in PDFs from your hard drive, and by entering them manually.
+References can be added to a Zotero library in many different ways: directly from databases, journal websites, Google Scholar, or a library's catalog, by reference file import (for example from an EndNote library), by dragging in PDFs from your hard drive, and by entering them manually.

 Many people like to know the pros and cons between the various citation management software choices before they start using a particular tool.
-Here is a brief overview of the differences between Zotero, EndNote (and EndNote Web) and Mendeley.
-A more lengthy comparison between EndNote Web, EndNote, Mendeley and Zotero is attached if you are interested.
+Here is a brief overview of the differences between three common tools: Zotero, EndNote, and Mendeley.
+A more in-depth comparison between EndNote, Mendeley, and Zotero is attached if you are interested.